 Noise reduction from the installation of sound-attenuation walls along tracks in the project corridor

-Early pre-construction activities (including design, surveying, mobilization, and utility relocations) are underway.
-Substantial construction is expected to begin in late 2018 following the completion of early work.
+Substantial construction began in late 2018 following the completion of early work.
+Several project elements are currently under substantial construction throughout the corridor.
 The overall project is expected to be completed by late 2022.